 Test were run with various levels of congestion threshold, and while the number of cars getting stuck in the interchange tracks was generally less, the effect was far less than hoped for.
-For example, on a 30 day simulation with 40 cars and a congestion threshold of 0.5, the number of times a car had to be skipped because it there was no room ahead for it dropped from 187 to 147.
+For example, on a 30 day simulation with 40 cars and a congestion threshold of 0.5, the number of times a car had to be skipped because it there was no room ahead dropped from 187 to 147.
 With 60 cars and the same 0.5 threshold, the number of skipped cars actually rose from 787 to 948!
 Not a lot of help there.
+Next, more thinking.

-An examination of the tracks involved showed that the vast majority of the skipped cars were in fact at industries waiting to be picked up and needed to be exchanged with the other railroad, but there was no space on the interchange track.
+An examination of the tracks involved showed that the vast majority of the skipped cars were in fact at industries ready to be picked up, and they needed to be exchanged with the other railroad, but there was no space on the interchange track.
 Clearly the issue is not just with picking shipments for cars being restaged, as that only addresses the first leg of their journey.
 With shipments able to go in all directions, many cars will get delivered to their first stop without passing through a congested area, but that says nothing about the car’s second leg, which has a high probability of needing to be interchanged, hence the problem.

 The next thing tried was to segregate shipments by the number of railroads involved, using some form of weighted random selection.
 The idea is that most of the shipments selected when restaging cars probably should be for the home railroad, so that only some will need to be interchanged.
 To test this idea, a stricter simplified version was implemented which only selects a home railroad shipment.
-This works well, but can result in a fair number of cars with no candidate shipments which must be moved to storage.
+This works well, but can result in a fair number of restaged cars with no candidate shipments which must then be moved to storage.
 A better way is to only enforce this when there are in fact shipments that meet the criteria, and revert to an “anywhere” model when there are no same railroad shipments available.

 The return track selection for inbound shipments was also constrained to be the originating staging track, otherwise these moves can involve interchange tracks as well.

-The results of these changes did not produce the kind of improvements that were expected, and there were still far too many interchange moves, so more investigation was needed.
+So, after all of those ideas, the results of the changes did not produce the kind of improvements that were expected, and there were still far too many interchange moves, so more investigation was needed.
 Confining shipment selection to only one railroad was clearly not working, and a detailed look at the data showed why.
 In my haste to convert to the newer two railroad operational model, I had neglected to update which tracks were owned by which railroads, as it really did not matter up to that point.
-Now with a shipment selection based on owner, it did matter greatly and was very wrong, hence the large number of interchange moves still happening.
+Now with a shipment selection based on owner, it did matter greatly and was very wrong, hence the large number of interchange moves that were still happening.
 It was all essentially still one big happy railroad, with shipments going everywhere and plugging up the interchange tracks.
 Despite the name, the so-called interchange tracks know nothing about which railroad they belong to or even that they are an interchange between railroads.
 They are simply part of the car routes from one place to another.
 By having almost everything owned by one railroad, it meant that all of the shipments were candidates, just as before, so naturally many of the ones selected just happened to be between points on the layout that needed to pass through an interchange track.

 The mechanism to influence restaging shipment selection could be brought out as a user configurable feature.
 So layouts might want to have lots of interchange traffic and can handle it, so this should not be a fixed feature.